-- 8.4.1 The CAB shall require the client to provide details of how the client will retain full control of each subcontractor. - 8.4.2 Non-certified contract processors or re-packers shall be audited on-site prior to being used by the client for certified product, and thereafter at least annually. - 8.4.3 During the on-site audit the auditor shall: - a.
-Verify that all relevant requirements in the CoC Standard have been met as defined in the audit report. - b.
-Carry out an on-site traceability test and input/output reconciliation. - If the subcontractor is already handling product for the client, cross-check a sample of dispatch and receipt records, product details and volumes from the client and subcontractor. - d.
-Verify that the agreement between client and subcontractor meets Section 5.3 of the CoC Default or Group Standard. - 8.4.4 The auditor shall audit non-certified storage subcontractors handling certified product at least once during the client's 3-year certificate validity if the subcontractor is: - a.
-Located in a country with a Transparency International CPI score below 41 (cpi.transparency.org), and - b.
+- 8.4.1 The CAB shall require the client to provide details of how the client will retain full control of each subcontractor. - 8.4.2 Non-certified contract processors or re-packers shall be visited-audited on-site prior to being used by the client for certified product, and thereafter at least annually. - 8.4.3 During the on-site visit-audit the auditor shall: - a.
+Verify that Principles 2, 3, and 4all relevant requirements in the CoC Standard have been met, covering traceability, identification and segregation as defined in the audit report. - b.
+Carry out an on-site traceability test and input/output reconciliation. - c.
+If the subcontractor is already handling product for the client, cross-check a sample of dispatch and receipt records, product details and volumes from the client and subcontractor. - d.
+Verify that the agreement between client and subcontractor meets Section 5.3 of the CoC Default or Group Standard. - 8.4.4 The auditor shall visit audit non-certified storage subcontractors handling certified product at least once during the client's 3-year certificate validity if the subcontractor is: - Located in a country with a Transparency International CPI score below 41 (cpi.transparency.org), and - b.
 Handling product that is part-processed by the client, but not yet in the form in which it will be sold by the client.